docker-library/docs/sonarqube/content.md

 Here you'll find the Docker images for the Community Edition, Developer Edition, Enterprise Edition, and Data Center Edition of SonarQube.

+## LTS image

+SonarQube LTS is here to ensure stability, the LTS only get security and bugfixes, please [see here](https://www.sonarsource.com/products/sonarqube/downloads/lts/) to get detailed informations

+The current LTS version is 9.9.0.

+The ```LTS``` tag behave as the latest community LTS tag, which means it will be updated each year with the new LTS.

+Please use the corresponding 9.9.x tag on [that list](./README.md#supported-tags-and-respective-dockerfile-links)

 ## Docker Host Requirements

 Because SonarQube uses an embedded Elasticsearch, make sure that your Docker host configuration complies with the [Elasticsearch production mode requirements](https://www.elastic.co/guide/en/elasticsearch/reference/current/docker.html#docker-cli-run-prod-mode) and [File Descriptors configuration](https://www.elastic.co/guide/en/elasticsearch/reference/current/file-descriptors.html).